geekysuavo/pyppm/firmware/README.md

 ### Building firmware

 All firmware source trees follow the same pattern of compilation and flashing.
-To compile the firmware using [AVR GCC] (http://www.nongnu.org/avr-libc/), run `make`:
+To compile the firmware using [AVR GCC](http://www.nongnu.org/avr-libc/), run `make`:

 > `make`

-To flash the compiled firmware onto a device with [dfu-programmer] ( http://dfu-programmer.github.io/), use the `dfu` target:
+To flash the compiled firmware onto a device with [dfu-programmer](http://dfu-programmer.github.io/), use the `dfu` target:

 > `sudo make dfu`